LTDSA/JBOSP/ABOUT.md

 Emmm...I think you can build one by yourself with the codes, but I also give you the link: https://www.coolapk.com/apk/cn.ltdsa.jianbrowser/ and click the button with the text"下载APK".

+#### Where can you download the English version?

+In fact, no way;).
+But just give me some time(May a week, or maybe a month), I will develop one, but maybe a special edition only on GitHub.
+When I finish developerment of this special edition, I will release it on GitHub and maybe on CoolApk.
+But no more.

 #### What devices it can runs with?

 It supports Android 5.0 or a newer version.
 You can use Tencent Cloud Legu Service to make it supports Android 2.x(Yeah, it's true, from 2.x to 8.x).